essif-lab/framework/docs/essif-lab-functional-architecture.md

 The purpose of the Holder component is to handle Presentation Requests that it receives from Verifier components (both of its own owner, and of other parties), and responding to such requests.

-Typically, a Holder component would access its owners Wallet to check if it has a credential that it can use to construct a Presentation (=response) that satisfies the received request.
+Typically, a Holder component would access its owner's Wallet to check if it has a credential that it can use to construct a Presentation (i.e. response) that satisfies the received request.

 It may happen that the Wallet does not have such a credential.
 However, for every (credential, issuer) pair, the request should specify the URI that is capable of issuing such a credential.
-If or when the Holder Policy/Preferences permits this, the Holder then requests its owner’s TVE to initiate a new transaction that will get the credential from that issuer, for which a clean transaction form would then consist of one that contains said credential.
+If or when the Holder Policy/Preferences permit this, the Holder then requests its owner’s TVE to initiate a new transaction that will get the credential from that issuer, for which a clean transaction form would then consist of one that contains said credential.
 The Holder would then store it in its owner’s Wallet, and then proceed to service the presentation request as if it had obtained that credential from its owner’s Wallet.

 It may also happen that the Wallet has multiple credentials that satisfy the request, in which case the Holder must choose the one to use for constructing the presentation.
 Again, the Holder Policy/Preferences will specify how this choice needs to be made, and whether or not this can be done automatically by the Holder.
 If not, the Holder will need to provide for an interaction with a human colleague that will make such decisions.